ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 Creating a *conda* Environment on Linux and Mac
 ``````````````````````````````````````````````````

 Users need to create a conda ``regional_workflow`` environment.
-The environment can be stored in a local path, which could be a default location (determine default using the ``conda info`` command, and look for an ``envs directories`` list), or a user-specified location (e.g. ``$HOME/condaenv/venvs/`` directory).
+The environment can be stored in a local path, which could be a default location or a user-specified location (e.g. ``$HOME/condaenv/venvs/`` directory).
+(To determine the default location, use the ``conda info`` command, and look for the ``envs directories`` list.)
 A brief recipe for creating a virtual conda environment on non-Level 1 platforms:

 .. code-block:: console